LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 ## Be accessible

 There's no choice for this one.
-It's a legal requirement for public sector sector websites to follow [website accessibility legislation](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).
-And not many do.
+It's a legal requirement for public sector websites to follow [website accessibility legislation](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).
+Not many do.

 Most local councils will be auditing their websites for accessibility, to avoid facing penalties.
 However, libraries often have their own site through the library catalogue.
 Responsibility for this site is with the library service.
 Not the supplier, or IT, or the council digital service.